City of David (archaeological site): Finds by period

+The periodisation employed here is mainly based on Avraham Negev and Shimon Gibson's Archaeological Encyclopedia of the Holy Land (AEHL, 2001), which is also reflected on the page Timeline of the Palestine region, but updated and adapted where needed.
+Different researchers propose different periodisation systems.

 Chalcolithic (4500–3500 BCE)

 Chalcolithic remains include bits of pottery found in clefts in the bedrock by Macalister and Duncan.
 The expedition also discovered a number of places where the bedrock had been cut in various ways.
 These included areas where the rock had been smoothed and others where it had been cut to form flow channels.
 There were also several groups of small basins, sometimes called cup marks, cut into the bedrock.
 These are assumed to have been used for some form of agricultural processing.
 Macalister and Duncan speculated that they were used in olive oil processing.

 Edwin C. M. van den Brink, who notes that similar carved basins have been found at Beit Shemesh and near Modi'in-Maccabim-Re'ut, speculates that they may have been created by repeated grinding and crushing activity, such as the grinding of grain or the crushing of olives.
 Eilat Mazar speculates that they were used to collect rainwater.